aregsar/aregcode/blog/2019/dotnetcore-understanding-aspnet-endpoint-routing/index.md

     {
         routes.MapControllers();

-        //Mapped route that gets attaced authorization metadata using the RequireAuthorization extension method.
+        //Mapped route that gets attached authorization metadata using the RequireAuthorization extension method.
         //This metadata will be added to the resolved endpoint for this route by the endpoint resolver
         //The app.UseAuthorization() middleware later in the pipeline will get the resolved endpoint
         //for the /secret route and use the authorization metadata attached to the endpoint